Enjoy Travel to Japan!

 Q. Are there guides in foreign languages?

-Q. Is the facility accessible?
+Q. Is the site wheelchair accessible?

 Q. Are guided tours available?